eevee/blog/_posts/2011-02-12:status-recap.markdown

 * Make the blog automatically rebuild itself without my intervention.
 I don't think this is reasonably possible since the repository and the built files are on different machines, so I'll probably just end up writing a little shell script.
 Then I can bind it to F17 and press one key to update my blog.
 Rad.
 * Whip up a landing page for ["meta"][meta], which is currently kind of a catchall subdomain for stuff related to my machines.
 I have a lot of crap running, and I think it'd be nice to have a little overview of what it all is.
+* Find a way to get gitweb to show recent commits across _all_ projects.
+I have a lot of them and browsing for recent activity is currently a giant pain.
+Might be easier to just use Redmine's global activity whatsit for this.

 ## floof